hydpy-dev/hydpy/hydpy/docs/install.rst

 If you want to contribute to the development of  :ref:`HydPy` or implement own models, please see the :ref:`development` section.
-If you want to apply :ref:`HydPy`, you should start with a stable version available under `releases`_.
+If you want to apply :ref:`HydPy` only, you should start with a stable version available under `releases`_.

 Probably, you are interested in using the latest version of :ref:`HydPy`,